indiesquidge/squidgefiles/README.md

     * Under Terminal Emulation, choose "xterm-256color-italic" for "Report Terminal Type" (manually type in if needed)
     * Under Notifications, check "Silence bell"; uncheck everything else
 * Under Keys
-  * Enable system-wide hotkey to whatever you like.
+  * Under Hotkey, enable system-wide hotkey to whatever you like.
 Right now I'm digging `^e` since it's on home row (`caps lock` mapped to `control`)
-  * Under "Key Mappings", add the following, all of which should have an action of ignore: ⌘t, ⌘r, ⌘w, ⌘k
+  * Under Key Mappings, add the following, all of which should have an action of ignore: ⌘n, ⌘t, ⌘r, ⌘w, ⌘k

 _**NOTE**: load and compile the "xterm-256color-italic" file for terminal use, run:_